CobyPear/new-student-automation/README.md

 7. Add a trigger that runs the `processNewStudentEmails` function.
 You may choose whatever time interval you'd like, here is the recommended default:![image-20201107105916188](./assets/image-20201107105916188.png)
 8. Click save and you should see new students directly added to your spreadsheet!

+## Changelog

+#### 11/7/2020

+- added function that adds students to Google Contacts
+- Contacts all go into a group for easy sending of weekly blast email

 ## Future Development

 - scrape Github Username and Time Difference as well
 - convert into extension so user does not have to create own project
+- auto send intro email
+- auto create zoom link for recurring meeting and add it to the spreadsheet

 ## Acknowledgements